Edward Wyndham Harrington Schenley

-Early life and career
+Early life

-Born in Woolwich, Kent, Schenley's father was an artillery officer who died in Cadiz, Spain in 1813.
+Schenley was born in Woolwich, Kent in 1799.
+Schenley's father was an artillery officer who died in Cadiz, Spain in 1813.

+Career

-Schenley was a volunteer in the Peninsular War and joined the Rifle Brigade as a 15 year old lieutenant in 1814.
+Schenley was a volunteer in the Peninsular War and joined the Rifle Brigade as a 15-year-old lieutenant in 1814.
 Subsequently wounded in the Battle of Waterloo, he became friends with Lord Byron.

 Schenley served the Crown in Latin America.
 In 1825 he was appointed Vice Counsel in Guatemala, and in 1828 he became Counsel in Venezuela.
 In 1836 he was appointed as arbitrator to the British and Spanish joint commission addressing slavery in Cuba.

 Schenley was elected Liberal MP for Dartmouth at the 1859 general election, but was three months later unseated after an election petition committee found his win had been secured through bribery and corruption.

 Personal life

 Schenley married three times, all via elopement.
 He married his first wife, Catherine Inglis, in Leghorn (Livorno) Italy in 1823.
-He lived with her in Edinburgh, Scotland for several years, and she died in Havana, Cuba in 1837.
+He lived with her in Edinburgh, Scotland for several years, and she died in Havana, Cuba in three years later.
 A son from their union died.